bxparks/AceButton/README.md

 sufficient to examine just the `eventType` to determine the action that needs to be performed.
-Part of the difficulty with this parameter is that it has the value of `LOW` or `HIGH`, but the physical interpretation of those values depends on whether the button was wired with a pull-up or pull-down resister.
+Part of the difficulty with this parameter is that it has the value of `LOW` or `HIGH`, but the physical interpretation of those values depends on whether the button was wired with a pull-up or pull-down resistor.
 The helper function `AceButton::isReleased(uint8_t buttonState)` is provided to make this determination if you need it.